anikomaraz/stock_prediction_2containers/r_docker/blogpost/dockerize.md

 docker run -it --rm stock-prediction-r
 ```

  <br>

 ## 2. Python image
 Again, I found our [lecture](https://kitt.lewagon.com/camps/957/lectures/07-ML-Ops%2F04-Predict-in-production#source) to be a very good guide.
-First let's build the python image from the terminal with built-in tensorflow:
+First let's build the python image from the terminal with built-in tensorflow to reduce image size:
 `docker pull tensorflow:tensorflow:2.10.0`

+Make sure the requirements.txt only contains the packages that you need to run your scripts inside the image.
 Then prepare the Dockerfile:
 ```
 FROM tensorflow:tensorflow:2.10.0